tonneyshu/eda/README.md

 - **CSV File Upload**: Users can upload multiple CSV files for analysis.
 - **Automated EDA Reports**: For each uploaded file, an EDA report is generated, providing insights into the dataset.
-- **Metrics Calculation**: The app calculates key metrics such as total rows, total columns, completeness percentage, and duplication percentage.
+- **Metrics Calculation**: The app calculates key metrics such as total rows, total columns, completeness percentage, and uniqueness percentage.

 ## Requirements